J&T Group: History

-J&T was founded in 1993 in Slovakia by Ivan Jakabovič and Patrik Tkáč, both former classmates.
+J&T Group was founded in 1993 in Slovakia by Ivan Jakabovič and Patrik Tkáč, both former classmates.
 Their first major project was the development of luxury housing on Drotárska Street in Bratislava, Slovakia.
 An important milestone for the young company was the purchase of investment fund Creditanstalt IF in 1996.
-Today, the company specializes in the Czech Republic, Slovakia and Russia, but the group also invests in the markets of Switzerland, Canada, Mexico and the Caribbean.
+The company specialized in the Czech Republic and Slovakia, but the group also invested in the markets of Switzerland, Canada, Mexico and the Caribbean.

+In 2023, J&T decided to sell its Russian subsidiary J&T Bank AO to Bjurokrat holding controlled by Realist bank.

+In May 2025, J&T Finance Group agreed to sell a 98.45% stake in 365.bank to Belgium’s KBC Group for about €761 million, with the deal expected to close by year-end pending regulatory approval.

 Business model

-J&T is a multinational holding with its parent company, Techno plus, headquartered in the Slovak Republic.
+J&T Group is a multinational holding with its parent company, Techno plus, headquartered in Slovakia.
 The core company of the holding is J&T Finance Group with base capital of 1 billion Slovak crowns.